powerbi-workspace/Pharmacy-Sales-Profitability/README.md

 ## Project Overview
 This project presents an interactive **Pharmacy Sales & Profitability Dashboard** built using Power BI to analyze business performance across products, regions, and time.
 The dashboard provides a centralized view of key metrics, enabling stakeholders to make **data-driven decisions** by identifying revenue trends, profitability drivers, and performance gaps.

-# Pharmacy-Sales-Profitability
-I have built interactive Power BI dashboards to analyze sales, pharmacy performance, and product promotions.
-These projects demonstrate my skills in data modeling, DAX, and business insight generation.
+This project demonstrates my skills in **data modeling, DAX, and generating actionable business insights** through interactive dashboards.

 ---